 The Sale of Goods Act causes a big Catch 22 situation

 So if this is the case it would seem our rights, which in law rest with the retailer, may be being decided by the manufacturer, who has no obligation, and no incentive other than if they perceive it’s in their interests to keep the customer happy (which they only do up to a point).
 If you think about it, why should a manufacturer repair something free of charge or give us a new one at cost to themselves when their guarantee has run out and they have no obligation to?
 But conversely, why should a retailer have to pay the manufacturer hundreds of pounds to fix or replace a product when the only reason it failed is because the manufacturer didn’t make it properly?
 The onus is completely on the wrong party!

 However, as explained in opening paragraphs, there’s a logical reason why the government put the onus onto the retailer.
 But until the government somehow make manufacturer’s properly, or at least equally responsible, the status quo will remain, and almost every time consumers have a valid claim they will meet resistance, disinformation, stubbornness and stress.
-Most (by far) will just complain but accept, or push a little then give up when faced with the, “I’m sorry but it’s out of its guarantee” response.
+Retailers are well aware that, most consumers will just complain but accept rejections, or push a little more but then give up when faced with the, “I’m sorry but it’s out of its guarantee” response.